Jasonblalack/zyngapoker/About.md

 - Deep JavaScript language support through being based on a full-blown parser which itself is based on the mature Spidermonkey parser from Mozilla.
 Jasy even fully supports upcoming features like generators, array comprehension, etc. of JavaScript 1.8.
 - Generates a easy to process [AST](http://en.wikipedia.org/wiki/Abstract_syntax_tree).
 This `AST` can be used to transform the original code for e.g. API documentation, code formatting, code linting, optimization, etc.
 - Handles comments during parse process and attaches the comment informations to the generated `AST` nodes.
-- Integrated permutation supports allow for complex output scenarios (debug on/off, device=tablet/desktop/mobile, locale=en/fr/de, ...) and access the selected variant using a simple JavaScript API.
 - Reliable, automatic dependency analysis for JavaScript is built in.
 Automatically sorts files by their requirements.
 Dependency analysis happens with permutations applied (e.g. debug builds might contain classes deployment builds might not contain).